kenshih/sqsmv/README.md

 3. you may need to `chmod +x sqsmv` to give execute prives
 4. run it!
 5. (Optionally) add it to your PATH somewhere

+## Or install with Cargo
+On Linux (prerequisite):`apt-get install libssl-dev`

+On Mac & Linux:
+1. if you don't have cargo: [install it](https://doc.rust-lang.org/cargo/getting-started/installation.html)
+2. `cargo install sqsmv`
 # Usage

 Assuming you have [AWS Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) set up and both queues are under the same subaccount, this is how to run `sqsmv` from the command line ( also see `sqsmv --help`).